AfterShip/challenge/README.md

 - `Architecture` - Does it able to provide the features that we ask for
 - `SLA` - Does it fulfill what we need: 99.99% monthly uptime, any SPoF?
 - `High Availiably` - Is it really able to support HA?
 - `Maintainability` - How easy to deploy the architecture?
-How easy to patch the security vulnerability, such as Heatbleed bug
+How easy to patch the security vulnerability, such as Heartbleed bug

 ## Bonus
 - `Security` - How secure of the system, any weakness?